seanbsamson/fluss/website/docs/install-deploy/overview.md

             <td>CoordinatorServer</td>
             <td>
                 <p>
-                CoordinatorServer is the name of the central work coordination component of Fluss.
-                The coordinator server is responsible for:
+                The CoordinatorServer is the central work-coordination component of Fluss.
+It is responsible for:
                 </p>
                 <ul>
-                    <li>Manage the TabletServer</li>
+                    <li>Managing TabletServers</li>
-                    <li>Manage the metadata</li>
+                    <li>Managing cluster metadata</li>
-                    <li>Coordinate the whole cluster, e.g. data re-balance, recover data when tablet servers down</li>
+                    <li>Coordinating the entire cluster, such as performing data rebalancing and recovering data when TabletServers fail.</li>
                 </ul>
             </td>
             <td rowspan="2">